ing-bank/probatus/CONTRIBUTING.md

 ## Code development

 ### Project workflow

-For each new version of Probatus we loosely follow the steps:
+For each new version of `probatus` we loosely follow the steps:

 * Set up a next release milestone, with the release date
 * Plan issues that are picked up in a given milestone, and assign contributors
-* Deploy new version of Probatus
+* Deploy new version of `probatus`

-Milestones are created by the Maintainer, in collaboration with contributors, based on contributors availability and priority of the backlog.
+Milestones are created by the maintainer, in collaboration with contributors, based on contributors availability and priority of the backlog.

 ### Developing new functionality

-For new functionality that can be developed in Probatus, we follow the workflow:
+For new functionality that can be developed in `probatus`, we follow the workflow:

 1. Make an issue on the board, clearly describe the idea and discuss it in the comments with other contributors.
 2. Plan development of the feature, as part of one or multiple releases.
 3. Implement the feature: feature code, unit tests and documentation (including notebook in `docs/` with tutorial on how to use the feature).
 Each of these can be implemented as a separate Merge Request.